8enSmith/song-summary/README.md

 - 🎵 Search for songs with an intuitive autocomplete interface
 - 📝 View song lyrics in a clean, readable format
-- 🤖 AI-powered analysis of song lyrics
+- 🤖 AI-powered analysis of song lyrics (using Google Gemini 2.0 pro via OpenRouter)
 - 📺 Integrated YouTube video player for songs
 - 💅 Modern, responsive UI built with shadcn/ui and Tailwind CSS